jeongdahye3427/multi-modal-identification/README.md

 <img src= 'https://user-images.githubusercontent.com/41101841/157562028-e496c430-d99e-4699-b064-d61a8cf9ba61.jpg' width=60%>

-Our experiment orders are as follows:
+Our experiment sequences are as follows:

 1. Masking face
 We used MaskTheFace model to augment our sampled dataset.
 MaskTheFace is a publicly available package that converts the face images into masked-face images.